-Going Concern
+Going concern

-After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the academy has adequate resources to continue operational existence in the foreseeable future.
+After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Academy has adequate resources to continue operational existence in the foreseeable future.

 Funding has become more certain with the Government approving a minimum funding level of £5,000 per pupil in Years 7-11 and this has meant we are able to forecast far more accurate figures.
-Cash flow forecasts that have been developed for the financial years 2021/22 and 2022/23, which show stability with the College finances over this period.
+Cash flow forecasts that have been developed for the financial years 2023/24, which show stability with the College finances over this period.
 The forecasts show that there will be no projected pressure on the College's bank account.
-As well as this the College has received an assurance from the Edmund RiceTrust that they will confirm their ongoing commitment to the College to support cash flow, if there is a requirement.
-Evidently the uncertainty around COVID-19 is an ongoing concern and this could have an impact on future College finances.
-However, at the current time all known future expenditure has been taken into account.
+Evidently the uncertainty around COVID is not such an ongoing concern and any associated costs have not been built in at this stage

+At the current time all known future expenditure has been taken into account.
 For these reasons it continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the Accounting Policies.